lennertvdc/garde-la-peche-images-scraper/README.md

 Change this if you want to change the time between every run of the scraper.
 The scraper will run every 5 minutes by default.

 ## Running the scraper
-If you changed the `NODE_ENV` in the config file to `production` then the script will the cron job.
+If you changed the `NODE_ENV` in the config file to `production` then the script will run the cron job.
 Otherwise it will run just once.

 ```
 npm start